-Understand how the developer fixed the bug (not all bugs) and try to co-relate it with other areas of product.
+Understand how the developer fixed the bug (not all bugs) and try to correlate it with other areas of the product.
 What if the developer would have applied other logic to fix the bug?
 Ask and discuss.

 #4.
 Connecting product testing to real-time

 You are participating in a competition.
 You are given a bag of grains.
 It’s a mixture of wheat and rice.
 To win a competition, you need to take out the wheat from that mixture.
 Time is limited.
 If you try to pick the wheat from the mixture manually, you have already lost the competition.
 Use your mind.
 Use a sieve and separate the wheat from rice.
 Isn’t it simple?

 Now, co-relate it to your testing activity.
 Understand concept, use relevant tools, keep yourself updated, do research in free time and increase your valuable treasure of knowledge.
 Whenever and whatever you test, try to correlate it with real time scenarios and apply the same logic.
 Your testing task will become simple.